LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Value of Data and Model Size

+Next, we evaluate the value of data by first pooling all training data from survey datasets together, so that $\mathcal{D}_\text{all}^\text{(train)} = \bigcup_{\omega \in \text{\{PSID81, NLSY79, NLSY97\}}}\mathcal{D}_\omega^\text{(train)}$.
+Then, we sample $P\%$ of individuals from $\mathcal{D}_\text{all}^{\text{(train)}}$ and use the sample to fine-tune a Llama-2-7B model.
+Finally, we evaluate the FT-LABOR-LLM on the test split of each survey dataset separately.
 Table \ref{tab:value-of-info-pooled-training-data} summarizes the performance of these models.
 The model's performance improves as we increase the amount of training data (i.e., raise the value of $P$), and the returns to data are diminishing.
 On the test split of dataset $\omega$, models fine-tuned on the aggregated dataset eventually outperform the model fine-tuned on the corresponding training set $\mathcal{D}_{\omega}^\text{(train)}$, when $P \geq 80$.
 In addition, the models fine-tuned on the pooled data with FT-7B eventually outperform FT-13B trained on the individual baseline training sets, showing that adding data, even data from different distributions, can substitute for model complexity.
 Note, however, that the improvement on PSID81 is small enough (0.06) relative to the test-set-bootstrap standard error that the uncertainty derived from training may be large enough to overturn the statistical significance of the result.
 Indeed, in Appendix \ref{sec:appendix-bootstrap} we find a training-set-bootstrap standard error of 0.055 for this improvement, which together with test-set uncertainty would render the improvement not statistically significant.

 In Appendix \ref{sec:appendix-VOI}, we consider another variation of the analysis, incrementally adding pooled data to the full baseline training set for a given survey.
 We find that adding the data from other surveys to the full baseline training set immediately improves performance, and increasing the training set size by 30\% allows FT-7B to match or surpass the performance of FT-13B.